Tuesday, 03 January 2012 11:55

 In their book Exploring Requirements: Quality Before Design, Donald Gause and Gerald Weinberg describe “context-free questions.”
 In their words, context-free questions “are high-level questions that can be posed early in a project to obtain information about global properties of the design problem and potential solutions.
 Context-free questions are completely appropriate for any product to be designed….”
 The BA can use such questions to explore both processes and products.
 They’re a valuable complement to specific questions about the capabilities and characteristics of the product being specified.

 In my experience, requirements elicitation discussions typically emphasize the expected normal behavior of the system.
 However, anyone who has ever done any programming knows that a good developer writes a lot of code to deal with exception conditions.
 An important aspect of requirements elicitation is to identify things that could go wrong, determine how the system should detect an error, and describe how the system should respond to the error.
 As a BA, you need to probe around the exceptions during your requirements discussions.
-Ask questions such as “What should happen if <some error condition arises>?”
+Ask questions such as “What should happen if ?”
 This is a way to detect missing requirements that haven’t come up in the discussion yet.
 It’s also a way to surface previously unstated assumptions.
 Testers are particularly adept at spotting exception conditions, so I like to have someone with testing experience participate in requirements elicitation sessions, if possible.
 I also engage a tester to review the emerging requirements documentation and look for exceptions and alternatives we haven’t considered.

 Beware of asking questions that solicit a yes/no or multiple-choice type of response.
 Such questions can unnecessarily constrain the answer so that the requirements discussion misses an opportunity to discover (or invent) something that goes beyond the BA’s preconceptions.
 Of course, this doesn’t mean you can’t ever ask a question with a closed list of possible responses.
 Just make sure you aren’t prematurely constraining the exploration.